 Third, have a backup plan for getting your horse home in the event that your trailer will not make it home that day.
 A list of stables for overnight stays can be found at HorseTrip.com.
 Have in mind a friend or two you can call for help.
 Keep the Show Manager contact number handy if you are close enough to get assistance near the show.
 Contact horse transportation services in the event that your rig won’t make it home for awhile.

 How far can you limp home if needed?
-That depends on each situation but you may be close enough to gingerly drive home to get the horse safety tucked away.
+That depends on each situation.
+You may be close enough to gingerly drive home to get the horse safety tucked away.
 Since the trailer has two wheels on each side this gives you some grace, but each situation must be judged for its criticalness.
 In the event that you decide to go this route, use your hazard lights, drive very slowly, take roads with good visibility, and check your mirrors constantly.
 Understand that doing this may damage your “wheel” and require you to spend more money on the fix, but it may be worth it depending upon circumstances.

 How Can We Minimize The Risk?